kellygyu/LoL-league-winrate-analysis/README.md

 As defined in our jargon, meta refers to the popularity status of a champion.
 Here, we will use the term `"meta"` as a reference to whether a champion is popularly banned.
 As there are 152 champions in League of Legends, if we take all champions as equal/fair, each champion would techinally have about a 1/152 chance of getting banned.
 As there can be up to 10 bans per game, the chance of a certain champion being banned within one game is 1 - (151/152) x (150/151) x ...
 (142/143), which is 5/76 or about 6.6% chance of getting banned.

 Hence, using this probability as a baseline, let's define a champion to be `"meta"` (banned a lot) if their ban rate is larger than 15%, about double the fair chance of a champion being banned.
 15% is high for a champion if they are being banned in at least 15% of professional tourament matches given there are 152 other champions that could also be banned.
-Using this definition, we will create the `"meta"` column
+Using this definition, we will find the `"meta"` champions.

+Here is the `"meta"` list of champions we found after taking a look at the ban rates of all champions.

+`['Zeri', 'Gwen', 'LeBlanc', 'Lucian', 'Ahri', 'Kalista', 'Wukong', 'Akali', 'Yuumi', 'Caitlyn', 'Sylas', 'Renata Glasc', 'Lee Sin', 'Karma', 'Nautilus', 'Taliyah', 'Gangplank', 'Corki', 'Azir', 'Camille']`

+As a league player myself, taking a quick glance at this ban list, we seem to have quite a good spread of champions from all positions, about 3-6 champions per each position (as some of these champions could be flexed onto other positions).

+Hence, let's use this list to create the `"meta"` boolean column.

 **Defining `"kda"`**